mbudisic/MA533-Clarkson-F19/syllabus.md

 ## Prerequisites

-Undergraduate level multivariate calculus, differential equations (ODEs and PDEs), ability to code in either Matlab, Python3, or Julia.
+Undergraduate level multivariate calculus, differential equations (ODEs and PDEs), ability to code in either PyJuMa.
 An excellent catch-all reference book is [Kreyszig's Advanced Engineering Mathematics](https://www.goodreads.com/book/show/1426461.Advanced_Engineering_Mathematics) (any fairly-recent edition).

 You will not do well in this class if you've never used a programming language independently.
 If you think you need to brush up on your programming skills, take the time ahead of the class to practice.

 ## Course work

-**Participation.**

-## Assessment

-The final grade will be a mix of grades obtained from class participation, homeworks, midterms, finals, and projects.
+##### Participation

+##### Homeworks

 Homework will be collected roughly bi-weekly.
 Before I (Marko) grade your homework, you'll also be required to grade a homework for a randomly-assigned classmate.

+##### Projects

+##### Exams

+## Assessment

+TBA

 ## Accommodations